 Computer Science and Computer Engineering Awards

-Unless otherwise stipulated, students in the Faculty of Science and Engineering are eligible for these awards.
+Unless otherwise stipulated, students in the Faculty of Science and Engineering, Atkinson Faculty of Liberal and Professional Studies, and the Faculty of Arts are eligible for these awards.
 The Department maintains plaques commemorating the achievement awards.